JuliaImages/Images.jl/doc/extendingIO.md

 It is not difficult to extend the Images library to handle custom image files.
 For an example, here are the essential steps for code that reads a `.sif` file, a file format used by Andor Technology for their scientific CCD cameras.

+### Implementation for personal use

 All of the following code is found in one file, `readSIF.jl`.

 First, we create a new type for the image, whose parent is